 Web Accessibility = Better SEO

-Accessibility doesn’t lead to better SEO, and it isn’t a good business case argument to make either.
+Accessibility doesn’t lead to better SEO.
 However, these two unrelated areas of web development share some overlap, and by understanding the overlap you can optimize for both.
 Here are a couple of good articles that explain not only the overlap between web accessibility and SEO, but also where they differ:

 After all, web accessibility and SEO are both about getting relevant content to users.